xiaoxue1117/xiaoxue1117.github.io/_pages/about.md

 My research interest includes speech synthesis, audio large language models, automatic lyrics transcription, speech recognition, speech-to-singing conversion, singing information processing, music information retrieval and multi-modal processing.
 I have published more than 15 papers in leading journals and conferences, including IEEE/ACM Transaction on Audio, Speech and Language Processing (TALSP), IEEE Transactions on Multimedia (TMM), EMNLP, IEEE Signal Processing Letters (SPL), Speech Communications, IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), INTERSPEECH, IEEE APSIPA ASC, IEEE Spoken Language Technology Workshop (SLT) and Speaker Odyssey.

 # 🔥 News
+- *2025*: &nbsp;🎉🎉 Our TALSP regular paper has been accepted for publication!
 - *2024*: &nbsp;🎉🎉 Our ICASSP paper has been accepted for publication!
 - *2024*: &nbsp;🎉🎉 Our AAAI has been accepted for publication!
 - *2024*: &nbsp;🎉🎉 Our TMM has been accepted for publication!